Instructions:

 - one 1.5-ounce shot of liquor (30% to 50% alcohol content).

 You will need to know your weight, the number of fluid ounces of alcohol consumed, the percentage of alcohol in the drinks you had, and the length of time, in hours, that you spent drinking.
-Plug these values into the BAC calculator to find out what your approximate BAC is.
+Plug these values into the BAC calculator to determine your approximate BAC.

-Note that the calculator is intended only as a tool and may differ from an actual breathalyzer or blood test.
+The BAC calculator is intended only as a tool and may differ from a breathalyzer or blood test.

-The first thing to keep in mind is that you are legally required to submit to a BAC test if you're pulled over.
-If you refuse to take the test (breathalyzer or blood), you will be facing additional charges and penalties in addition to DUI.
+The first thing to remember is that you must legally submit to a BAC test if you're pulled over.
+If you refuse to take the test (breathalyzer or blood), you will face additional charges and penalties in addition to DUI.